COMMONWEALTH MASTER’S SCHOLARSHIPS

-- Potential impact on the development of the candidate’s home country
+- Potential impact on the development of the candidate’s come country

-For further details, see the Commonwealth Master’s Scholarships 2022 selection criteria.
+For further details, see the Commonwealth Scholarships selection criteria.

 Tenure and placement

-The CSC funds one-year taught Master’s programmes only and does not fund MBAs.
+The CSC funds one-year taught Master’s programmes only and does not fund MBA degrees.

-You must make clear in your application which qualification you are applying for.
-This will enable the CSC to consider your application in the correct category.
+Applicants must make clear in the application which qualification they are applying for.
+This will enable the CSC to consider the application in the correct category.
 Applications which do not make this clear may be considered ineligible.

-You are advised to list three universities and courses that you think are the most appropriate for your study, in order of preference, and to explain your reasons.
+Applicants are advised to list three universities and courses that they think are the most appropriate for their study, in order of preference, and to explain their reasons.
 This is important because the CSC will not change the university or course (or the order of preference) of a provisionally selected candidate after the point of selection, unless exceptional information becomes available that could not have been foreseen at the time of application.

-You must take the necessary steps to apply for admission to your preferred universities in advance of your scholarship application.
-Many courses have strict admission deadlines and you should check admission requirements carefully when applying.
-If you are selected for a Scholarship and have not applied and been accepted for the course(s) for which you are selected it may not be possible to proceed with your Scholarship.
+Applicants must take the necessary steps to apply for admission to their preferred universities in advance of their scholarship application.
+Many courses have strict admission deadlines and candidates should check admission requirements carefully when applying.
+If an applicant is selected for a scholarship and has not applied and been accepted for a course, it may not be possible to proceed with the scholarship.

 Each scholarship provides: